chill-and-code/apache-log-reader/README.md

 ## Run

+Note: Keep in mind the `log-reader` binary will print logs using `UTC` time, instead of your local time!
+Also, the `log-generator` binary will generate logs in the future as well, for you to be able to test them before the log files modified time gets too old.

 ```shell
 # run: "make build" first
 # only run once to generate the test data, it may take a while (~5m)